BBC Two 1991–2001 idents: Idents

 The idents featured a sans-serif '2' in a variety of different forms and environments usually accompanied by an element of the colour viridian and accompanied by a static corporate logo DOG below the '2'.
 Another DOG often used with the look was a small '888' legend in the top right of the screen.
 This meant that subtitles were available to accompany the programme on Ceefax page 888.
 Following the 1997 rebrand, the BBC logo was changed, with the word TWO added after the logo at the bottom of the screen.
-The '888' legend was also phased out in July 1999, to be replaced with 'Subtitles' following the uptake in digital television and the increased use of the new BBC Text service.
+The '888' legend was also phased out on 1 July 1999, to be replaced with 'Subtitles' following the uptake in digital television and the increased use of the new BBC Text service.
 A section of the TV programme How Do They Do That? that was broadcast on 15 February 1995 described how the graphics and sound of some of the idents were created.

 The clock idents had been changed through years and were mainly used for closedowns and news.
-The first clock ident was used in February until late 1991, the second was used in late 1991 until October 1997.
+The first clock ident was used in February until December 1991, the second was used in December 1991 until October 1997.
 The clock was edited in October 1997 with the new logo.
 This was the last BBC Two logo to use the clock ident.

 The new idents commissioned after 1997 placed less emphasis on the use of the colour viridian and the bell/harp music.
 Later on, as the Internet began to grow, the URL of BBC's website (www.bbc.co.uk) was included in idents on-screen from January 2000.
 On 27 September 2018, BBC Two received a rebrand, with the sans-serif '2' symbol being retired after 27 years; a new set of idents featuring a curve motif resembling a '2' were introduced.
 The last ident from this set, Optics, was aired one minute before the new set of idents were introduced.